Today, I bought a pair of red, leather gloves in Sainsburys!.

 Yet, for some reason, I still feel the need to trawl these rails.
 No, I'm not after that elusive neon yellow ra-ra skirt, it's because, just now and again you do come across a bargainistic find, purely by chance.

-in Matalan.
+The blazer above is one such find in Matalan.
 An amazing £3!! reduced from £30!.
 Hi fives all round I do believe.

 What better way to start off February, than with a spot of thrifting?